usaid-cs/yesterday-i-learned/linguistics.md

 1. ["How about"](https://english.stackexchange.com/questions/13659/how-about-vs-what-about) is when you have a suggestion.
 "What about" is when you have a concern.
 1. The plural of *alma mater* (nournishing mother) is *almae matres* (nournishing mothers).
 1. Ampersand = ["and per se, And (the now-removed alphabet)"](http://blog.dictionary.com/ampersand/)
+1. The Greek word "Kyrios" means "lord, Lord, master" in one word.